xclarifyio/clarify-php/examples/README.md

 *  rename creds-dist.php to creds.php and add your API Key;
 *  load some audio or video files into your account using code similar to create.php or even using curl as found here: https://github.com/Clarify/clarify-curl

+You can find additional information and sample code here: http://clarify.io/docs/quickstarts/

 Here is a complete explanation of everything in this package:

 | Filename        | Description  |